Haraj-backend/hex-monscape/README.md

 >
 > Many people got interested in software engineering because of games.
 So using them to exchange knowledge within our team seems like a fun idea.
 This is why we created this project. 😃
 >
 > Even though we are using Golang to implement [Hexagonal Architecture](./docs/reference/hex-architecture.md) in this repo, the architecture itself is language agnostic.
 So we can also apply it to other languages such as PHP, Typescript, & Python.
-This is why we believe this repo could also be useful for other software developers outside our team. 😁

 ## Background Story